mi-mellow/mi-mellow.github.io/about.markdown

 ***
 # 欢迎来到我的个人垃圾桶。
-~~Even a trash can needs a designer, right?~~

-Hi, welcome to the room of my own, aka __nuova stanza__, inspired by the famous essay written by the one and only Miss Virginia Woolf.
+Hi, welcome to the room of my own, aka __nuova stanza__, inspired by the one and only Miss Virginia Woolf.

 Something about myself:
-- Math major but born with a heart for literature and films.
 - Constantly struggling with writing because being *bilingual* means *you lose two languages*
-  - have different personalities in different languages
-- Abhor anything I write the split second I finish, so no beta reading
+- Abhor anything I write the split second I finish, so there's no beta reading
-- Love to take criticisms❤
+- Live on self-criticism
 - They say the kind of music you listen to at 12 will stay with you forever.
-It's true and in my case it's VOCALOID and rock.
+It's true.
+Mine are VOCALOID and Rock.
 - My panacea to anxiety and stress is my Fender Strat🎸

 天性狷介，自恃甚高。